vtoool/VNote/README.md

 - Adjust the three starter templates in `src/lib/templates.ts`.
 - Localize strings in `src/lib/i18n.ts`.

+### Try your Gemini API key

+Head to the **Settings** page from the sidebar to find the Gemini API tester card.
+Paste a valid API key, enter a prompt, and send a test request to confirm your credentials.
+The call is made straight from your browser using the official REST endpoint, so avoid sharing keys you would not be comfortable exposing client-side.

 ## Future roadmap

 - **Real-time collaboration:** Introduce a multiplayer canvas powered by a CRDT engine such as [Yjs](https://yjs.dev/) to keep cards, scripts, and guided prompts in sync across participants.
 Pair the CRDT document with awareness metadata so teams can see who is editing in real time.